 - Compliance and security: GDPR compliance, SOC 2 certification, and clear data handling policies aren’t optional - especially when processing candidate personal data across borders.

-With those criteria in hand, let's compare the top options side by side.
+With those criteria in hand, let’s compare the top email finder tools for recruiters side by side.

 How Do the Top Tools Compare Side by Side?

-Here's how the five most-evaluated email finder tools stack up on the features recruiters care about most.
-For all 10 detailed breakdowns, keep scrolling.
+Below is how the five most-evaluated email finder tools stack up on the features recruiters care about most.
+All 10 detailed breakdowns appear below the table.

 | Feature | Pin | Apollo.io | Lusha | RocketReach | ContactOut |